Building

 Visualise walking through the plan

 Imagine living your daily life in the home.
-Visualise bringing your groceries into the kitchen from the car, how you’ll keep an eye on the children while you’re cooking, and the spaces you’ll use for parties.
+Visualise bringing your groceries into the kitchen from the car, how you’ll keep an eye on the children while you’re cooking, and the al fresco spaces you’ll use for parties.
 Think about the flow through the house, and the position of the areas you’re likely to use the most.

 Looking at where the doors and windows are positioned will also give you an accurate idea of how your furniture would fit into the space.